fborelli/OfflineStoreKit2/README.md

 - iOS 15.6+

 ## License
 - This is a commercial product.
-Please purchase your license for the product to work properly.
+Please purchase your license to make the product work properly and support an independent software developer.